top of page

 The healing circle connects participants to an Elder and their culture.
 They are smudged in the beginning by two helpers.
 It cleanses the people and atmosphere.it grounds the participants before the songs and teachings are shared.

 The healing circle starts with a traditional song.
 A teaching is shared.
 A participant will share a song from their nation folded by the men's warrior song and then the women's warrior song.
-For the second half Tom shares some of his teaching and close with a song.
+For the second half David shares some of his teaching and close with a song.

 Workshops